inferess/inferess-general/README.md

 # inferess-general

-This is a collection of development conveniences.
+This is a collection of development conveniences and utilities.